 Ei Gossoi Festival

 Gossoi is a dialect in the region meaning “all together.”
 Citizens of Chiran become “Gossoi” and enjoy this big festival.
-About 2,500 fireworks will be sent into the night.

 Little Kyoto Furusato Festival